klebsoncarneiro/xogito/README.md

 ## Mailer

 - Mailjet is used for this example*
+- config.env.php.example supplied
+- (*) Ask for the config.env.php

 ## config.env.php

-- You need to fill up these fields for Mailjet, PostgreSQL and JWT secret*
+- You need to fill up these fields for PostgreSQL, Mailjet and JWT secret*
 - config.env.php.example supplied
 - (*) Ask for the config.env.php